-The campus computer network provides student access to the library, the Internet, and email as well as to software programs such as word processing, presentation, spreadsheet, and biblical research.
+The campus computer network provides student access to the library, the Internet, and email as well as to software programs such as biblical research.
 Classrooms are equipped with presentation technology for sharing computer-generated materials with the class.
 There is wireless access to the network in the classroom building and the dormitory.
-Two computer labs with four computers each are in the dormitory.
-There is a computer lab in the library with 17 computers and equipment for scanning and for burning CDs.
+Two computer labs with three computers each are in the dormitory.
+There is a computer lab in the library with five computers and equipment for scanning and for burning CDs.